-- All There in the Manual: There was a trick to keep the short-lived 12V lightbricks from dying in masses when used for stationary illumination, and that was to connect two of them in series and thus run them on 6V only.
-However, the only source for this information was the Lego staff.
+- All There in the Manual: There was a trick to keep the short-lived 12V lightbricks from dying en masse when used for stationary illumination, and that was to connect two of them in series and thus run them on 6V only.
+However, the only source for this information was the LEGO staff.

 - Brand X: The nameless railroad company introduced with the 9V trains in 1991.
 Also, Octan tank cars.

 - On the other hand, Gray Era 12V trains could be fitted with stickers from all European national railroads, and 9V trains proudly wear American railroad names and liveries.

 - The 7740 Trans-Europ-Express, the biggest set until the launch of the 7745 High Speed Train which it outshines nevertheless.
 Also because the locomotive was the only LEGO vehicle with pre-installed illumination at that time.

 - The Santa Fe Super Chief, sets 10020, 10022, and 10025.
 A train that looked like it was modeled by an AFOL.
 Since the locomotive was sold separately, many fans bought several ones, sometimes even enough to build at least one B unit, and run their Super Chief multi-headed.
 Other fans managed to build Fan Remakes in exactly the same shape but different liveries such as a California Zephyr with locomotives in the Denver & Rio Grande Western livery.

 - The Hogwarts Express.
 Even the one with 12V wheels and without motor, rails, and tender.
 Even more so when modded with parts from an Emerald Night locomotive.